-Pap (pronounced pup) is the staple food for many South Africans, the way rice is in many parts of Asia.
+Pap (pronounced pup) is a staple food for many South Africans, the way rice is in many parts of Asia.
 It is a starchy porridge-style dish made from a type of maize known as mielies, which was originally brought by the Portuguese to Africa.
 It can be eaten for breakfast with milk and sugar or as part of a main meal with a vegetable or meat dish.
-It is often eaten with chakalaka, a spicy vegetable relish.
+It is often eaten with chakalaka, a spicy vegetable relish, or boerewors.

 Before you get alarmed, please note that no rabbits were harmed in the making of any bunny chow.

 There are many theories as to the origin of the humble Bunny Chow.
 However, there is consensus that it was conceived in the Indian community of Durban during the apartheid area (circa 1940’s).
 People of colour were not allowed to frequent restaurants during that period so ingenious restaurant owners started using hollowed loaves of bread as take-out containers for their spicy curries – made of beans, vegetables or meat – and giving it to customers discreetly through the back doors.

 The popularity of the bunny chow has spread far and wide and I even saw a bunny chow restaurant in London, United Kingdom.